Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (5) The owner of a return collection facility must ensure that

-(6) The owner of a household hazardous waste collection facility must
+(6) The owner of a return collection facility must

-(a) notify a director at least 90 days in advance of an impending closure of the household hazardous waste collection facility,
+(a) notify a director at least 90 days in advance of an impending closure of the return collection facility,

-(b) prepare a written closure plan and obtain approval of the plan from a director, and
+(b) prepare a written closure plan and submit the plan to a director 60 days prior to closure,

-(c) complete the closure of the household hazardous waste collection facility in accordance with the approved closure plan.
+(d) complete the closure of the return collection facility site in accordance with the closure plan, and

 (7) Repealed.
 [B.C.
 Reg.
 464/2004, s.
 4 (b).]